dhawton/hygieia/README.md

 * lat defines the latitude of the center of the circle (decimal degrees represented as a float)
 * lon defines the longitude of the center of the circle

-radius.radius:
-* distance
+* radius.radius is the radius from center
-* unit (expected: km, nm, sm, or mi [kilometer, nautical mile, statute mile, and statute mile alias respectively])
+* radius.unit (expected: km, nm, sm, or mi [kilometer, nautical mile, statute mile, and statute mile alias respectively])

 ### Points
 * An object of lat and lons that create the polygon to use for filtering